imrishuroy/go_restapi_mysql/README.md

     `last_updated` datetime DEFAULT NULL
     ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-6. Check whether the table is created or not
+6.Check whether the table is created or not

     show tables;

-7. check entries in the table
+7.check entries in the table

     select * from product;